siobhanlgorman/80s-Mixtape-Quiz/README.md

 ## Testing
 ### Validator Testing
-* [HTML Validator](https://validator.w3.org/) was run at several points during the project and small syntax errors identified were fixed.
+* [HTML Validator](https://validator.w3.org/) was run at several points during the project and small syntax errors were identified and fixed.
 At the final stage no errors or warnings were found.

 ![alt-text](documentation/html_validation.png)